bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+an adaptive needs to load all responses while responsive websites only need to load the one that works across all platorms.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means to design your website from the mobile screen size, and work your way up to the desktop.
+Mobile -> Tablet -> Desktop

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+ 62.5% in rem = 1rem
+this helps you set your rems in absolutes when coding, vs. having to find the specific number working with 100% font-size

 4. How would you describe preprocessing to someone new to CSS?

+i would say preprocessing while it can seem like a p.i.t.a it can make the code in css into smaller pieces. so you are doing less with more. it's more dynamic than css and it is what i call a creative concept. saves time when working on bigger projects as well.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing is the mixins. because it was the easiest part to remember to be honest. lol.

+The concept that gives me the most trouble is the media queries.
+Working with a set style and adjusting it to fit mobile is a major p.i.t.a i am also hating on the variables as well. i am geting it but not getting it ya know?

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.